 Develop and maintain directory of all potential funders, donors, and organizations and their contact information.

-Work with Director of Communication to develop Branding/Communication materials for program in country (Botswana, Kenya, Nigeria, Rwanda, Tanzania, or Zambia).
+Work with Director of Communication to develop Branding/Communication materials.

 Support program staff with donor reporting.

-Support technical proposal writing, budget development, and supporting documents in response to request for proposals/opportunities.
+Support technical proposal writing and editing, budget development, and supporting documents in response to request for proposals/opportunities.

-Coordinate pre-proposal information/data collection and conduct background research.
+Coordinate pre-proposal capture/ data collection and conduct background research.

 Work with the Communications Director to raise country office profile and accomplishments.